PhoenixTales/phoenix-docs/lore/gods.md

 > *Adanos Gott des Wassers und der Gerechtigkeit.*
 > *Waagschale der Menschheit.* [S]

+> *Adanos saw, that the humans were dying and that it was the will of Beliar.
+And he said: I will not stand against the will of Beliar, but I will give humankind the power of healing.* [G]

 Adanos is the god of balance, he stands for healing, work, knowledge, curiosity, courage and is represented by water.
 This aspect of "balance" between the two forces of Innos and Beliar, like the water that fills up evenly without distinction, always horizontal, always flowing down, was among Mikes original ideas.

-Innos brought light, Beliar brought the night.
-Both brought life that couldn't exist without them both, according to the [lore of the gods](#lore-of-the-gods).
-Beliar brought death, the negation of life.
-And Adanos, inbetween, brought healing.

-> *Adanos saw, that the humans were dying and that it was the will of Beliar.
-And he said: I will not stand against the will of Beliar, but I will give humankind the power of healing.* [G]
+Adanos was associated in the scriptures with diversity (which we may interpret as different tribes, cultures, nations), with knowledge (which we may interpret as the development of self-consciousness and intellect), with curiosity (which we may interpret as the driving force of exploration) and with courage (which we interpret as to conquer and rule the world (nature) "given" to them).
+At the same time he was associated in the Sequel with justice.

+#### Etymological Reflections

 **Adanos**: Sanskrit *Ada* has several different pronounciations, all coming with a different meaning: